M0ngi/CTF-Writeups/2022/NCSC/README.md

 * ### Forensics
   #### 1. Attack01

-    We didn't solve this challenge because we had the last part of the flag missing but it's worth to mention this one.
+    We didn't submit this challenge because we had the last part of the flag missing but it's worth to mention this one.
 We get a .pcap file & we were told that we need to track an attacker.
 The flag contained 3 parts:

     ```
     1- Country and vpn company used?  country:vpncompany:ipaddress